Gun violence in America: A long list of forgotten victims

 They are people like Oneil Anderson, owner of the Love Cuts barbershop in Miami Gardens, Florida, who police say was killed in front of his shop in March, reportedly by a former customer.
 There’s Leslie Bailor, whose husband allegedly shot her repeatedly inside their central Pennsylvania home in April and then called police.
 She was dead when they arrived.
 There’s 18-year-old Jailyn Logan-Bledso, who was shot and killed two weeks ago at a gas station just outside Chicago by two men who stole her car and disappeared.

+On June 26, Atlanta police say Brittany Macon, a 26-year-old employee at a Subway sandwich shop was shot and killed when a customer grew irate and opened fire.
+He also injured another employee.
+The customer, police said, was angry about having too much mayonnaise on his sandwich.

-Homicides are often associated with big cities like Chicago, where police say the majority of killings have some tie to gang rivalries.
+Homicides are often associated with big cities like Chicago, where police say the majority of killings have some tie to gang rivalries, which in recent years often fester on social media before spilling into the streets.
 But while Chicago’s homicide rate is high, with nearly 800 killings in the city of 2.7 million last year, its rate per capita is lower than many smaller cities.

 Gun deaths are far from just a big city phenomenon.
 Nearly 30% of all gun deaths in 2020 were in smaller cities and rural parts of the country, according to the CDC.
 Half were in large cities and their suburbs, with around 20 percent in medium-sized cities and counties.